userbradley/documentation.breadnet.co.uk/docs/kb/git/migrate-repo-to-mono-repo.md

 ## Set up your git remote

-You’ll need to add a new remote for the repo you want to migrate, because you can’t just mv codebase without losing all of the commits.
+You’ll need to add a new remote for the repo you want to migrate, because you can’t just mv codebase without losing all the commits.
 Let’s say I’ve got my React app in a repo called persephone:

 ```
 git remote add persephone git@github.com:lgtm/persephone